datsuns/mc-ai-diary/README.md

 # Setup

-You need 3 procedures to user this mod.
+You need 3 steps to use this mod.
 + Install dependency
 + Generate Gemini API key
 + Set API key to this mod